Multi-Agent Diverse Generative Adversarial Networks: Network Architectures and Parameters

 \subsection{Non-Parametric Density Estimation}

-The architecture and dataset details are given below. \paragraph{Architecture Details:} The generator has two fully connected hidden layers with 128 neurons, each followed by exponential linear, and fully connected outer layer.
-In case of MAD-GAN and MA-GAN we used 4 generators with parameters of first two layers shared.
+\paragraph{Architecture Details:} The generator has two fully connected hidden layers with $128$ neurons (each of which are followed by exponential linear unit) and fully connected outer layer.
+In case of MAD-GAN and MA-GAN, we used $4$ generators with parameters of first two layers shared.
 Generator generates 1D samples.
-Input to each generator is a uniform noise $U(-1,1)$ of 64 dimension.
-The discriminator architecture for respective networks is shown in Table \ref{tab:toyDisc}.
-Mode-Regularized GAN architecture has encoder, BEGAN has encoder and decoder whose details are also present in Table \ref{tab:toyDisc}.
+Input to each generator is a uniform noise $U(-1,1)$ of $64$ dimension.
+In case of InfoGAN, $5$ dimensional categorical code is further concatenated with the uniform noise to form the input.
+The categorical code is randomly sampled from the multinomial distribution.
+The discriminator architecture for respective networks is shown in Tab.~\ref{tab:toyDisc}.
+Mode-Regularized GAN architecture has encoder, BEGAN has encoder and decoder, and InfoGAN has Q Network whose details are also present in Tab.~\ref{tab:toyDisc}.

 MAD-GAN has multi-label cross entropy loss.
 MA-GAN has binary cross entropy loss.
 For training, we use Adam optimizer with batch size of $128$ and learning rate of $1e-4$.
 In each mini batch, for MAD-GAN we have $128$ samples from each of the generators as well as real distribution, while for MA-GAN $128$ samples are chosen from real distribution as well as all the generators combined.